 Therefore, you want to be sure that they have long term experience in the above to ensure workplace safety, avoid compliance risks and give you the peace of mind that your business is in good hands.

 2. Does the EOR have global employment experience in your geographic area?

 Employee payroll service is an intricate process in which tax withholdings, insurance deductions, wage garnishments as well as sick and leave accrual must be calculated.

-Be sure that the EOR you select has a track record of success in the geography in which you are doing business.
+Be sure that the EOR you select has a track record of success in the geography in which you are carrying out your international business activity.
 Country, state and local tax laws and regulations vary by locality.
 Violation of such laws often carries the risk of civil penalties and fines.